Marylebone Cricket Club: Membership

 MCC has 18,000 full members and 5,000 associate members.
 Full Members enjoy voting rights and have access to the Pavilion and other stands at Lord's Cricket Ground for all matches played there; Associate Members' privileges are more restricted and vary on a case-by-case basis, but in broad terms they can attend most matches except major internationals.

 MCC members did not allow female membership until 1998, with previous club ballots on change failing to achieve the requisite two-thirds majority for implementation.
 The move to change was spearheaded by Rachael Heyhoe Flint who applied as "R Flint" to slip under the radar into the male-only application system.
 When Colin Ingleby-Mackenzie, a longstanding advocate for women's membership, assumed the MCC Presidency in 1996 he led a two-year campaign to convince the membership to vote in favour of change.
 In September 1998 a 70% majority of members voted to allow female membership, so ending 212 years of male exclusivity, and 10 honorary life members were immediately admitted, including Baroness Heyhoe Flint.
 Until this time, the Queen, as club patron, was the only woman (other than domestic staff) permitted to enter the Pavilion during play.
 In February 1999, five women were elected as playing members.

 To join the candidates' waiting list for MCC membership one must be proposed by a full member (who can make one nomination per year) who details the prospective candidate's cricketing ability/experience/knowledge etc, corroborated with the nominee's own statement accordingly.
 If MCC deems the nomination form satisfactory, prospective candidates are invited to attend an interview at Lord's with two MCC Committee Members (comprising all MCC Sub-Committees; MCC Committee; MCC Out-Match Representatives; and MCC's Current, Past and Designate-President).
 As demand for membership always outstrips supply each year, there continues to be a substantial waiting list for Full Ordinary Membership, currently around 27 years.
 There are, however, ways to hasten the time it takes to become a full member: one may qualify as a Playing Member, or Out-Match Member (although this carries none of the privileges of membership, apart from being able to play for the club).

-In addition, membership rules allow a certain number of people each year to be elected ahead of their turn; beneficiaries have included Sir Mick Jagger and in 2018 then-Prime Minister, Theresa, now Lady May.
+In addition, membership rules allow a certain number of people each year to be elected ahead of their turn; beneficiaries have included Sir Mick Jagger and in 2018 then-Prime Minister, Theresa May.
 MCC also awards limited honorary membership to people who have distinguished themselves in cricket.
 The club recognises achievement in women's cricket with, for example, Charlotte Edwards an inductee in 2012.